darentuzi/substrate-stdlib/README.md

-# Substrate-stdlib for Pallet Move
+# substrate-stdlib for pallet-move

-This repository is part of the [Pallet Move](https://github.com/eigerco/pallet-move) project, which enables users to write smart contracts in Substrate-based blockchains with the Move language.
+This repository is part of the [pallet-move](https://github.com/eigerco/pallet-move) project, which enables users to write smart contracts in Substrate-based blockchains with the Move language.
 This standard library can be included to provide elementary Substrate functions in Move smart contracts.

 Currently, it contains the module: